Hearlvein/Flappy-Bird/README.md

 # Flappy-Bird

-Flappy Bird is a very simple retro game.
+Flappy Bird is a very simple retro game:
-A bird is flying with the effect of gravity and has to try getting through pipes to travel as far as possible.

-The code has been divided in to 2 types of files:
-  - headers
-  - implementations

-Every couple of header-implementation class describes a class (object), except main.cpp which create the singleton object 'Game'
+A flying bird has to go through the highest number of pipes.
+The difficulty is to time jumps and to dodge gravity.

+The code is organized following the Object Oriented programming style.